UTheCat/jumpvalley/README.md

 Jumpvalley is both an app and a library you can use to test and run 3D platformer levels.

 Currently, it's a work in progress.
 Some basic features (such as being able to switch levels within the app) have yet to be implemented.
-Though if you want to test it, it is playable.
+Though if you want to test it, the app can currently load and run a level that's specified to load when the app starts.
+Additionally, there are some settings you can configure in the app's settings menu.

 Jumpvalley also features a core API in its repository (this one) that allows developers to code levels with.
 The core API also features some classes you can use to program a 3D platformer app or game with.